Qarj/linux-survival/Node.js.md

 Might have to reorder Windows path (check user as well as system path).

+Finally, go to `NPM.md` and install the required NPM version.

-# Windows Install - NVM
+# Windows Install - NVM - DO NOT USE, BUGGED!

 This does not survive opening another command prompt, use the choco method.